qboww/OptimumTech/README.md

 # Optimum Tech
 ## Coursework - OOP.Net - Term 4

->Program represents functionality of store based on Rozetka model, but without using any bds and patterns like MVP.
+>Program represents functionality of store based on Rozetka model, but without using any dbs and patterns like MVP.
 >
 >App is written with **WinForms .Net Core and NUnit** for testing.
 >